 Being a beginner at anything isn’t exactly easy.
 For most piano and keyboard beginners, even the simple task of selecting a piano may prove extremely difficult.
 The wide array of piano types and brand may make selecting the right piano a nightmare.
-Luckily, this article will guide all you beginners through this seemingly difficult process and help you select the perfect piano.
+Luckily, this article will guide all you beginners through this seemingly difficult process and help you select the best digital piano or acoustic instrument.

 Choosing The Right Piano for You